PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

 distributions across ancestries by fitting a regression of PGS values based on PCA-loadings of individuals of the reference panel.
-To calculate the normalized PGS the predicted PGS based on the PCA-loadings is subtracted from the PGS and normalized by the standard deviation in the reference population to achieve PGS distributions that are centred at 0 for each genetic ancestry group (output column: ``Z_norm1``) while not relying on any population labels during model fitting.
+To calculate the normalized PGS the predicted PGS based on the PCA-loadings is subtracted from the PGS and normalized by the standard deviation in the reference population to achieve PGS distributions that are centred at 0 for each genetic ancestry group (output column: ``Z_norm1``), while not relying on any population labels during model fitting.

 The first method (``Z_norm1``)  has the result of normalizing the first moment of the PGS distribution (mean); however, the second moment of the PGS distribution (variance) can also differ between ancestry groups.
-A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fit to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022). [#Khan2022]_  The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the variance of the PGS distribution is more
+A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fitted to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022). [#Khan2022]_  The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the variance of the PGS distribution is more